dwjackson/cytogen/README.md

 ## Usage

-To create a new Cytoplasm site:
+To create a new Cytogen site:

 ```sh
 cyto init [project_name]